ietf-wg-cellar/matroska-specification/subtitles.md

 Each Segment contains a presentation timestamp.
 This timestamp will be used as the timestamp for the Matroska Block.

 A Segment is normally shown until a subsequent Segment is encountered.
-Therefore the Matroska Block **MAY** have no Duration.
+Therefore, the Matroska Block **MAY** have no Duration.
 In that case, a player **MUST** display a Segment within a Matroska Block until the next Segment is encountered.